tfc/tfc.github.io/posts/2022-11-26-nix-community-oceansprint3-report.md

 oceansprint, too, as we do work together with this awesome technology and they are also interested having their colleagues to grow into the community.

-After having spoken with the organisers [Neyts](https://twitter.com/nzupan) and [Domen](https://twitter.com/domenkozar) at the
+After having spoken with the organizers [Neyts](https://twitter.com/nzupan) and [Domen](https://twitter.com/domenkozar) at the
 [NixCon 2022 in Paris](https://2022.nixcon.org/) about the topic of sponsoring, i learned that they found it easier to motivate small businesses to participate